DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 We pick them up here from the point where they have framed their evaluative inquiry question.
 We see the methods they decide to use to collect evidence; we see how some of them choose to make a further adjustment to their practice after starting their inquiries; and we begin to see evidence of impact on them and their pupils as this begins to emerge.

-When reading these case studies, you will need to take account of your own pupils’ characteristics, the context of your classroom and the nature of the material that you are teaching.
+When reading these case studies, you will need to take account of your own pupils' characteristics, the context of your classroom and the nature of the material that you are teaching.

 ### Case study A: Grouping pupils effectively

-#### Andy’s approach to grouping pupils effectively in Year 1
+#### Andy's approach to grouping pupils effectively in Year 1

 To evaluate the impact of his pupil grouping intervention, Andy wrote the following evaluative question: